Determine Which Contingencies To Include in Your Offer

 Your Offer Strategy Depends On How Many Offers A Home Receives

 If you’re the only bidder, you can get the home at a lower price than if you’re competing with other buyers.
+Homes in a sellers’ market sell within 7-14 days and for 10-40% above asking price.
 Homes on the market for 30 days or more generally sell for less than their initial asking price.